The SBA has issued PPP loan forgiveness guidelines for owner employees, home office expenses, subleased space and related party rent expenses

 In addition to the tax provisions discussed above and many other matters, the legislation includes a “Paycheck Protection Program.”
 The Federal government will 100% guarantee SBA administered loans to businesses with not more than 500 employees.
 Sole proprietors, independent contractors and other self-employed individuals are eligible for loans.
 The covered loan period begins February 15, 2020 and ends on June 30, 2020.

-The maximum loan amount is $10 million thorugh December 31, 2020.
+The maximum loan amount is $10 million through December 31, 2020.
 The loan amount is based on payroll costs incurred by the business.

-Uses of the loan include payroll support, such as employee salaries, paid sick or medical leave, insurance premiums and mortgage, rent, and utility payments.
+Uses of the loan include payroll support, such as employee salaries (subject to a $100,000 limitation for an employee’s wages), paid sick or medical leave, insurance premiums and mortgage interest, rent, and utility payments.

 Eligibility is based on whether a business was operational on February 15, 2020 and had employees for whom it paid salaries and payroll taxes, or a paid independent contractor.

-The Act waives borrower and lender fees for particpaing in the Paycheck Protection Program, and waives collateral and personal guarantee requirements under the program.
+The Act waives borrower and lender fees for particpating in the Paycheck Protection Program, and waives collateral and personal guarantee requirements under the program.

 The maximum interest rate for these loans is four percent.